K. ANN RENNINGER, Professor2

 World Language Teaching Certification (Grades K through 12)

-Students who wish to teach a world language (Spanish, French, German or Russian) will receive K-12 teaching certification in their specific language area upon completion of the program.
+Students who wish to teach a world language (Spanish, French, German, or Russian) will receive K-12 teaching certification in their specific language area upon completion of the program.
 This will allow them to teach elementary, middle, and high school.
-All world language certification students should follow the pathway for secondary teacher certification to attain the K-12 certification.
+All students seeking world language certification should follow the pathway for secondary teacher certification to attain the K-12 certification.
 Refer to the Secondary Certification section for details.

 EDUC 092: Curriculum and Methods (2 credits) and EDUC 093: Practice Teaching (2 credits) are completed during the first semester of the senior year or in a ninth semester after graduation.
 Placement for practice teaching is available in a range of public and private schools.

-Students who have completed all of the requirements for certification (in their discipline and in educational studies) except for student teaching may return following graduation to complete the teacher certification program during a ninth semester.
+Students who have completed all of the requirements for certification (in their discipline and in Educational Studies) except for student teaching may return following graduation to complete the teacher certification program during a ninth semester.
 During this semester, students can only take EDUC 092: Curriculum and Methods (2 credits) and EDUC 093: Practice Teaching (2 credits).
 Students in the ninth semester program have full access to computing and other campus facilities but are not eligible for campus housing.
+Students obtaining education certification in the Ninth Semester program will be charged the unit charge for 1 course.
+Some tuition reimbursement will be available for ninth semester students.

 Educational Studies Courses